At the door

 Connect with others based on your interests

 We believe that we all have specific gifts we’re blessed with, and helping you identify those gifts is something we’re committed to doing.
 Our ConneXions Inventory helps newcomers and members make discoveries about how their unique God-given qualities can flourish and be connected with congregational life at St. Paul’s.
 Contact Ronelle Neperud, email@example.com, to get started.
 You can also take a look at our calendar to get a feel for what goes on every day of the week.

-This network consists of volunteers whose passion and commitment provide care and support in challenging times.
+This ministry provides care and support in challenging times.

 - Caring Calls & Cards